PatrickConboy/World-of-Warcraft-API/README.md

-/race -- this path returns the list of playable races /race/<raceName> -- this path returns information on a specific race /race/<raceName>/class -- TODO: this path returns playable classes for a given race
+/race -- this path returns the list of playable races /race/<raceName> -- this path returns information on a specific race /race/<raceName>/description -- this path returns a brief description of who the race is /race/<raceName>/class -- TODO: this path returns playable classes for a given race

 /class -- done: this path returns a list of playable classes